As lockdown bites, Malaysians hoist white flags in plea for help

-PETALING JAYA, Malaysia, July 7 (Reuters) - When Malaysian mother Hadijah Neamat was struggling to cope during the coronavirus lockdown, she hung a scrap of white cloth outside her window in a plea for help.
+PETALING JAYA, Malaysia (Reuters) - When Malaysian mother Hadijah Neamat was struggling to cope during the coronavirus lockdown, she hung a scrap of white cloth outside her window in a plea for help.

 The #benderaputih (white flag) campaign has gained momentum on social media in a bid to encourage people to help others in distress during a prolonged lockdown in Malaysia.